Carrai and Coachwood trails

 - This route combines Carrai trail in Carrai National Park and Coachwood trail in neighbouring Oxley Wild Rivers National Park.

-- It can be driven in either direction and is recommended with an overnight stop at Daisy Plains huts.
+- It can be driven in either direction.

 - The start of Carrai Road to Kookaburra is 24km.
-It’s another 22.5km to/from Daisy Plains Hut.
+It’s another 22.5km to/from Daisy Plains picnic area.
 It’s around 51km from Coachwood Road to Oxley Highway via Racecourse trail and Kangaroo Flat Road.